 Check Out My Other Novel, White Mythology

-My first novel, White Mythology, which explores the obsessive career and ossified home life of psychiatrist Dr. Edward Blanchette over three stormy and transformative days (which in turn are precipitated by a professional crisis involving a drug trial for the promising new anti-depressant, Alba), is available in Hardcover, eBook and Audiobook formats—also available in Canada at Amazon.ca and Indigo.ca.
+My first novel, White Mythology, explores the obsessive career and ossified inner life of psychiatrist Dr. Edward Blanchette over three stormy and transformative days in December, 1993.

 Just as his clinical trial for a promising new anti-depressant, Alba, appears to be hitting a snag, Dr. Ed’s wife disappears, and a young man claiming to be his son appears at his office.
 Dr. Ed, once always a steady hand and a rational voice in times of crisis, will be sorely tested….